 We see a similar crisis and bounce-back of democracy in the 1860s.
 Just prior to the Civil War, with Saturn and Uranus again entering into a conflictual square aspect, Southern politicians were promoting a style of government that deliberately put wealth and power in the hands of a few white, male plantation-owning enslavers.
 They declared, in typical oligarchic fashion, that anyone who was not white and rich was of a lower class whose place was to carry the hard burdens unfitting of their elite masters.

-While democracy was in peril, it was still functioning well enough for the people to elect another visionary Aquarian: Abraham Lincoln.
+Similar to 1932, while democracy was in real peril, it was still functioning well enough for the people to elect another visionary Aquarian: Abraham Lincoln.
 Lincoln promoted a government infused with the Aquarian spirit "of the people, by the people, and for the people."
 As Saturn reached a strongly harmonious trine aspect with Uranus, the war was won and slavery was abolished.
 While the political situation was far from optimal, a great democratic milestone had been reached.

-The next major aspect between these two planets will be a harmonious and cooperative one, namely a 60º sextile, in 2025.
-When Saturn and Uranus were at this same waning sextile from 1933-1936, FDR's "new deal for the forgotten man" was deployed throughout America.
-The country rebounded and even became an exemplar of the power of democracy, until the programs and laws instituted by FDR began to be dismantled in the 1980s by a different kind of Aquarian, Ronald Reagan
+Looking back to FDR, while Saturn and Uranus were at sextile from 1933-1936, FDR's "new deal for the forgotten man" was deployed throughout America.
+The country had become an exemplar of the power of democracy, until the programs and laws instituted under FDR began to be dismantled in the 1980s by a different kind of Aquarian, Ronald Reagan.

 The "Reagan Revolution," begun with Saturn and Uranus in sextile in the early 1980s, was successful at freeing up stagnant capital that stimulated investment and lowered inflation.
 But Reagan's emphasis on downsizing government led to a vast disparity in wealth concentration.
 Similar to Hoover, Reagan's rationale was that wealth concentrated at the top would naturally find its way into the pockets of the working class, but the opposite became true as the rich became richer.
 In the end, Reagan's oligarchic revolution overthrew Roosevelt's democratic one.

 Yet the wheel of revolution continues to turn.
-Saturn and Uranus reach sextile again in 2025-2026, with Saturn in Pisces and Uranus in Taurus.
+Saturn and Uranus reach sextile again in 2025-2026.
 Coming after a Jupiter-Uranus conjunction in 2024, this sextile aspect suggests a relief to social and economic woes, as well as a shoring up of democracy.
 Similar to FDR's New Deal, structural enhancements that support a better functioning society may burgeon into the societal strata at this time.
-More specifically, it may be a time where the tangible benefits from President Biden's infrastructure bill become clearly visible.

-It is understandable for anyone today to feel great anxiety about where America is heading as a nation.
-But history and astrology, taken together, give us good reason to remain optimistic for the latter half of this decade.
-As we have seen, just when American democracy seems overshadowed by a grave threat, courageous leaders, institutions, and ordinary people arise and reassert more openly, articulately, and durably, the basic democratic principles that reflect the best of what America stands for.
+It is understandable for anyone today to feel great anxiety about the direction America is heading.
+But history and astrology, taken together, give us good reason to remain optimistic for the future of the country.
+They show us clear cycles of social evolution that appear to take us backward before we move forward.
+Today's conflictual contractions give way to tomorrow's prosperous expansions.
+And as we have seen, just when American democracy seems overshadowed by a grave threat, courageous leaders, institutions, and ordinary people arise and reassert more openly, articulately, and durably, the basic democratic principles that reflect the best of what America stands for.